 On March 25, 1714, Voivode Constantin Brâncoveanu is deposed by the Turks, taken with his family to Istanbul and emprisoned at Edicule (lit. the prison of the ”Seven Towers”).
-Until the summer of that year, he will be subjected to ungoing torture in order to confess where his wealth was, as the Turks had surnamed him ”Altân Bei” (the Prince of Gold).
+Until the summer of that year, he will be subjected to ongoing torture in order to confess where his wealth was, as the Turks had surnamed him ”Altân Bei” (“the Prince of Gold”).
 After terrible tortures, they managed to get his signature for the gold he had deposed in Venice.
-On August 15, 1714, on the Feast of the Holy Theotokos, just when the Voivode turned 60 and his Lady, Maria, celebrated her nameday, Constantin Brâncoveanu was taken to the execution place called Ialy Chisc (the Kiosk of the Sea).
+On August 15, 1714, on the Feast of the Holy Theotokos, just when the Voivode turned 60 and his Lady, Maria, celebrated her nameday, Constantin Brâncoveanu was taken to an execution place called Yalı Köşkü (“the Sea Kiosk”).

 The six decapitated bodies were thrown into the Bosphorous and the heads were carried on sticks along the streets of the city, and then stuck at one of the gates of the Serai and left there for three days, after which they were thrown into the sea.
 Pious Christians fished the bodies out of the sea and hid them secretly in the Dormition Church in the Island of Halchi.
 The remains of the martyred Voivode were brought back to the country by his wife, Lady Maria, in 1720 and secretly buried at the Sf.
 Gheorghe-Nou in Bucharest.
 The tomb was covered by a white marble slate with no inscription.

-Photo: Biserica Sf.
-Gheorghe Nou, Bucuresti * * * St. George’s Church, Bucharest Built by Martyr Voivode Constantin Brâncoveanu (1654 – 1714)
+Photos: Biserica Sf.
+Gheorghe Nou, Bucuresti * * * St. George’s Church, Bucharest, built by Martyr Voivode Constantin Brâncoveanu (1654 – 1714)